yegor256/blog/static/agenda.md

 Example of properly architectured projects/proper architecture with pictures.

 Word about a distributed systems, how should they communicate with each other (should it be RPC-over-something or message passing or whatever).

+How to be an Architect in a Scrum team.
+Since there is no architect role in Scrum, who will handle the long term goals/system-level consistency of the modules, examining the risks while introducing a system level change in the product, etc.?